At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

 Budget updates month by month

-If you missed our budget updates and want to do a quick search, I’ve compiled them all on one handy page: monthly budgets.
+If you missed our budget updates and want a quick search, I’ve compiled them on one handy page: monthly budgets.

 2019 Budget Challenge- 7 Monthly Budget Reports

-When I was looking for people to join the CBB 2019 Budget Challenge back in December, I had over 20 people interested in joining.
+When I was looking for people to join the CBB 2019 Budget Challenge in December, I had over 20 people interested.

-It looks like we are missing two of the 7 budget update reviews, so we are down two people for the year, although I will give them until the end of today to submit.
+We are missing two of the seven budget update reviews, so we are down two people for the year, although I will give them until the end of today to submit.

 The budget reports below will remain anonymous unless the writer chooses to use their name, and each one will be unique.
 They get to choose how they report their budget back to us.

 Budget Report #1

 Spring has sprung, and it’s nice to see the Cherry Blossoms and tulips again!